mcavaioni/Self-Driving-Cars/Project-5-Vehicle-Detection-and-Tracking/README.md

 Each window is then resized to a 64x64 before extracting the combined features as described above.
 I then normalize the feature vector using the scaler saved from the classifier in order to normalize it at the same level as the trained features.
 The saved classifier is finally run on this normalized feature in order to predict if the subregion of the image is a car or not.
-The results that I achieved were good, although some false positives were still getting detected.
+The results that I achieved were good, although some false positives were still getting detected. </br>
+*[Ref. “single_detected_boxes” method in Lines 163 - 194 in pipeline.py]*</br>
 I tackled this issues with two approaches:
 - thresholding the prediction function</br>
-- hard-negative-mining</br>
+- hard-negative-mining
-*[Ref. “single_detected_boxes” method in Lines 163 - 194 in pipeline.py]*

 **Step 8: Reducing False Positives**</br>